salirafi/AstRoBERT/README.md

 ## Running

-Most of the project's steps can be done by following the notebooks from `01_*.ipynb,` simple EDA and data extraction, to `04_*.ipynb`, the evaluation.
+Most of the project's steps can be done by following the notebooks from `01_*.ipynb`, simple EDA and data extraction, to `04_*.ipynb`, the evaluation.
 Make sure to first run
 ```
 pip install -r requirements.txt
 ```

-## Sources

 ## Sources